klishevich/blog-scichart-react/scichart_reactcharts/README.md

 ```

 As a result we get this chart which works fine for the first 1000 point.
-However, after 1000 points it gets slow and it overall it takes 53 seconds to render the whole data set of 10,000 points.
+However, after 1000 points it gets slow and in overall it takes 53 seconds to render the whole data set of 10,000 points.
 Where the expected time when rendering at 50FPS and appending 100 point at a time is 2 seconds.

 ![react charts tanstack with 10000 points](img/react_charts_tanstack_10000points.jpg)